cmusatyalab/sinfonia-tier3/README.md

     (env)$ sinfonia-tier3 ...

-## Why does we need a sudo password when deploying
+## Why do we need a sudo password when deploying

-We need root access to create and configure a Wireguard tunnel endpoint that connects the local application's network namespace/container to the deployed backend.
+We need root access to create and configure the WireGuard tunnel endpoint that connects the local application's network namespace/container to the deployed backend.
 All of the code running as root is contained in [src/sinfonia_tier3/root_helper.py](https://github.com/cmusatyalab/sinfonia-tier3/blob/main/src/sinfonia_tier3/root_helper.py)

-Right now it runs the equivalent of,
+It runs the equivalent of the following.

 ```sh
 ip link add wg-tunnel type wireguard